 Trial is expected to last through next week.

-Gary Paige, of Gordon & Doner, represents Fontaine Wallace.
+Gary Paige, of Gordon & Doner, and Randy Rosenblum, of Dolan Dobrinsky Rosenblum, represent Fontaine Wallace.

 Walter Cofer, of Shook Hardy & Bacon, represents Philip Morris.